-Acceptable quality level (AQL) SOP is applicable for semi-finished tablets to evolve physical attributes before packing.
+Acceptable quality level (AQL) SOP is applicable for Semi-finished Tablets to evolve physical attributes before packing.

-1. purpose: To lay down the standard procedure for an acceptable quality level for semi-finished tablets to evaluate physical attributes before packing.
+1.0 Purpose: To lay down the standard procedure for an acceptable quality level for semi-finished tablets to evaluate physical attributes before packing.

 3.1 Concern QA officer and production officer shall be responsible for sampling.